 What are Shock Pads For Artificial Grass?

 When wondering what to put under sports turf to make it safer, the answer is a shock pad.
 A shock pad is a separate elastomeric layer made of foam, rubber, or polypropylene beads that are fused together with strong adhesives.
-Used to create a more cushioned and shock-absorbent surface for workouts, playgrounds, and sports fields.
+These shock pads are used as sports turf underlayment to create a more cushioned and shock-absorbent surface for workouts, playgrounds, and sports fields.

 Why is Padding for Sports Turf Necessary?

-Adding sports turf with a padded underlayment to your space will help protect your joints during high-impact workouts.
+Adding sports turf with a padded underlayment to your synthetic turf systems will help protect your joints during high-impact workouts.
 We also recommend padded sports turf when there's lateral movement.
 Ex: field drills, cardio, agility training, or sports.
 Essentially any time there's the possibility of an athlete falling.
+These pads are ideal for shock attenuation.
 In certain cases, a layer of padding may be required to meet ASTM standards.

 Because heavy foot traffic or play can shift infill around, turf used for workouts and sports will experience wear and tear at a much higher rate than regular lawns.
-Over time the infill movement can create hard spots on the surface.
+Over time the infill movement along a turf surface can create hard spots on the surface.
 Adding a layer of turf padding underneath the sports turf can help alleviate this problem and provides you with more protection during activity.

 Benefits of Shock Pads: